Tom Selleck

 Thomas William Selleck (/ˈsɛlᵻk/; born January 29, 1945) is an American actor.
 His breakout role was playing private investigator Thomas Magnum in the television series Magnum, P.I.
-(1980–1988), for which he received five Emmy Award nominations for Outstanding Lead Actor in a Drama Series, winning in 1985.
-Since 2010, Selleck has co-starred as New York City Police Commissioner Frank Reagan in the series Blue Bloods.
-Beginning in 2005, he has portrayed troubled small-town police chief Jesse Stone in nine television films based on the Robert B. Parker novels.
+(1980–1988), for which he received five Emmy Award nominations for Outstanding Lead Actor in a Drama Series, winning in 1984.
+From 2010-24, he was NYC Police Commissioner Frank Reagan in Blue Bloods.
+From 2005-15, he was troubled small-town police chief Jesse Stone in nine television films based on the Robert B. Parker novels.

 In films, Selleck has played bachelor architect Peter Mitchell in Three Men and a Baby (1987) and its sequel Three Men and a Little Lady (1990).
 He has also appeared in more than 50 other film and television roles since Magnum, P.I., including the films Quigley Down Under, Mr. Baseball, and Lassiter.
-He appeared in recurring television roles as Monica Geller's love interest Dr. Richard Burke on Friends, as Lance White, the likeable and naive partner on The Rockford Files, and as casino owner A.J.
-Cooper on Las Vegas.
-He also had a lead role in the television western film The Sacketts, based on two of Louis L'Amour's books.
+He appeared in recurring television roles as Monica Geller's love interest Dr. Richard Burke in Friends, as Lance White, the likeable and naive partner on The Rockford Files, and as casino owner A. J. Cooper on Las Vegas.
+He also had a lead role in the television Western film The Sacketts, based on two of Louis L'Amour's books.

-Selleck is a California Army National Guard veteran, a spokesman for the National Rifle Association (NRA), an endorser in advertisements for National Review magazine, and co-founder of the Character Counts! organization.
+Selleck was a spokesman for the National Rifle Association of America, an endorser in advertisements for National Review magazine, and co-founder of the Character Counts! organization.
+He also served as an infantryman in the California Army National Guard from 1967 to 1973, attaining the rank of sergeant.

-Early life
+Early life and education

-Family

-Selleck was born in Detroit, Michigan, in 1945, to housewife Martha Selleck (née Jagger) and Robert Dean Selleck, who was an executive and real estate investor.
-He has an elder brother Robert (born 1944), a younger sister Martha (born 1954), and a younger brother Daniel (born 1956).
+Thomas William Selleck was born in Detroit, Michigan, on January 29, 1945, to housewife Martha Selleck (née Jagger) and Robert Dean Selleck, who was a real estate developer.
+He has an elder brother Robert, a younger sister Martha, and a younger brother Daniel.

-His father was of primarily British ancestry but had distant Serbian ancestry as well, while his mother was of British descent...on her paternal side they were miners from Worsborough, Barnsley, Yorkshire and Martha Jagger's grandfather Thomas Jagger emigrated to Pennsylvania in 1881.
-Thomas Jagger's grandfather, also named Thomas, was killed in Worsborough mine in 1844 aged 36 and the Jagger family can be traced back at least another three generations in that area.
-It is estimated that near 30 men of the Jagger family were killed in mines in that era.

-Through an entirely paternal line, Selleck is a direct descendant of British colonist David Selleck who moved to Massachusetts from Somerset, England, in 1633.
+Selleck is of mostly English descent, although he also has Irish and some German ancestry on his mother's side.
+Through a paternal line, Selleck is a direct descendant of English colonist David Selleck, who moved to Massachusetts from Somerset, England, in 1633.
 Through this line, Selleck is of the 11th generation of his family born in North America.

-Selleck's family moved to Sherman Oaks, California, in 1948.